 If you’re looking for more practice, there can be a lot of overlap between interview questions for credit analysts and other areas of corporate finance.

-Interview questions & answers you may find helpful:
+Interview questions and answers you may find helpful:

 Other career prep resources

 In addition to the above credit analyst interview questions, we have developed an entire program for becoming a certified credit analyst.